intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 In the `spark-submit` script:
 * `deploy-mode`: set it to `cluster` when running programs on k8s-cluster mode.
+* `--conf spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
 * `spark.pyspark.python`: sset the Python location in conda archive as each executor's Python environment.
 * `spark.executorEnv.PYTHONHOME`: the search path of Python libraries on executor pods.
 * `spark.kubernetes.file.upload.path`: the path to store files at spark submit side in k8s-cluster mode.